This is my best-ever Ultimate Vegan Bolognese Sauce recipe. Once you try it you’ll agree: it hits the spot every time!

-- Stir in the miso, soy, sweet and smoked paprikas, and agar agar.
-Add the canned tomatoes along with 1/2 a can of water, the balsamic vinegar, and bay leaves.
+- Stir in the miso, soy, sweet and smoked paprikas, and agar powder.
+Add the canned tomatoes along with ½ a can of water, the balsamic vinegar, and bay leaves.
 Once the mixture boils, transfer it to the preheated oven.
 Cook, uncovered, for 60 minutes.
-Stir well and return to he oven for a further 30 minutes.
+Stir well and return to the oven for a further 30 minutes.

 - Add the nutritional yeast followed by the oat milk.
 Taste and season generously with black pepper and salt to taste.
 Serve with freshly cooked plant-based pasta.